pieforproviders/pieforproviders/README.md

 # README
 ![CI](https://github.com/pieforproviders/pieforproviders/workflows/CI/badge.svg?branch=develop)

-A digital assistant for your child care business.
+We help child care providers and families claim the government funding for which they are already eligible.

 ## Code of Conduct